 - And, a reading < 0.5 means more containers leave — indicating a container deficit.

 Let’s look at the map below.
-The CAx values for four major ports of the world: Los Angeles, Rotterdam, Dubai, and Shanghai are 0.86, 0.8, 0.58, and 0.58, respectively.
-According to CAx, the ports of Los Angeles and Rotterdam have more empty containers than Shanghai and Dubai.
+The CAx values for four major ports of the world: Los Angeles, Rotterdam, India, and Shanghai are 0.75, 0.78, 0.81, and 0.64 respectively.
+According to CAx, the ports of India and Rotterdam have more empty containers than Los Angeles and Shanghai.

 In all likelihood, these ports are flooded with empties.
 The containers will have to be moved from these overflowing ports to locations where there’s demand or shortage.